Kev1ar/COMP2110-web-portal/READMEDRAFT.md

 - Country selection from list provided by external API.
 Default Country: AU Australia
 - Displays next five public holidays for the selected region and their dates
 - API used: https://date.nager.at/

+---

+# weather-widget - Member: Earl Stephen Santos

+- Added base widget
+- Styled widget layout
+- Basic functionality for getting location in place but not connected to widget's display